vinayaky7/kubernetes/README.md

     --discovery-token-ca-cert-hash sha256:0707864a192e9f4a5773fccdc9514c1ed48c169b13a198abe346cc7a9c0981b4
 =================

-We use the command to start network router service (POD) using below command,
+We use the command to start network router service (POD) using below command
 $ kubectl apply --filename https://git.io/weave-kube-1.6

-Or,
+Or

 $ kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"

 Now on the VMs that are going to be the K8S nodes, run below command on the node that we want to add..
 $ kubeadm join --token fc3846.48223acdabb2ae31 <master-ipaddress>:6443 --discovery-token-ca-cert-hash sha256:a905fc15814645e8a1cb3a18234feea5206263db820889d0b773cc1cd7751a0e

-If the Kubeadm join command is not available, we can create anew token it with below command,
+If the Kubeadm join command is not available, we can create anew token it with below command
 $ sudo kubeadm token create --print-join-command

 Or, below can retrieve existing token
-$ kubeadm join --discovery-token-unsafe-skip-ca-verification --token=`kubeadm token list` 172.17.0.92:6443.
+$ kubeadm join --discovery-token-unsafe-skip-ca-verification --token=`kubeadm token list` 172.17.0.92:6443

-Also we can list all available and valid tokens using command,
+Also we can list all available and valid tokens using command
 $ kubeadm token list

 Once the pods are joined we can check the same on the Kubernetes master